'Troubled' Nato reacts to Russia nuclear threat

 Already a member?

-"The reports that we [Nato] are getting are very troubling and we know we need to prepare for a bigger [nuclear] arsenal and a much more capable arsenal than we have seen in the past from Russia," the US ambassador to Nato, Kay Bailey Hutchison, told press in Brussels on Tuesday (16 June).
+"The reports that we [Nato] are getting are very troubling and we know we need to prepare for ... a much more capable [nuclear] arsenal than we have seen in the past from Russia," the US ambassador to Nato, Kay Bailey Hutchison, told press in Brussels on Tuesday (16 June).

 "Will there be [new] capabilities in Europe?
 Anything that's done [by the US] in Europe will be done with the permission of the countries where there could be a deterrent.
 Or there could be moveable, mobile deterrents.
 Or it could be a water-bound deterrent," she said.